-\begin{claim} If $\langle S,E,k \rangle$ is a yes instance, then $H$ admits an $\A$-perfect stable matching of cost at most $n+k$. \end{claim} \begin{proof} Let $X \subseteq S$ be the set cover size at most $k$.
-Using $X$, we construct an $\A$-perfect matching $M$ in $H$ and show that $M$ is stable.
+\begin{claim} If $\langle S,E,k \rangle$ is a yes instance, then $H$ admits an $\AAA$-perfect envy-free matching of cost at most $n+k$. \end{claim} \begin{proof} Let $X \subseteq S$ be the set cover of size at most $k$.
+Using $X$, we construct an $\AAA$-perfect matching $M$ in $H$ and show that $M$ is envy-free.
 We then show that the cost of $M$ is bounded.
 For every set $s_i \notin X$, we match the corresponding set-agent $\s_i$ to the program $\cc$, that is, $M(\s_i) = p$.
 For every set $s_i \in X$, we match the corresponding set-agent $\s_i$ to the program $\cc_i$, that is, $M(\s_i) = \cc_i$.
 Since $X$ is a set cover, for every element $e_j \in E$, at least one of the sets it occurs in is in $X$.
-Thus, for every element-agent $\s'_j$, we match it to the program $\cc_{jt}$ corresponding to the set in $X$ (in case more than one set containing $e_j$ are in $X$, then we match it to the program which is highest preferred amongst them).
-It is clear that $M$ is $\A$-perfect.
+Thus, for every element-agent $\s'_j$, we match it to the program $\cc_{jt}$ corresponding to the set in $X$ (in case more than one set containing $e_j$ are in $X$, then we match it to the program which is highest-preferred among them).
+It is clear that $M$ is $\AAA$-perfect.

-To prove that $M$ is stable, we show that no agent participates in a blocking pair.
+To prove that $M$ is envy-free, we show that no agent participates in an envy-pair.
 First observe that, an agent $\s_i$ corresponding to $s_i \in X$ is matched to its top-choice program.
-Hence such agents do not participate in blocking pairs.
+Hence such agents do not participate in envy pairs.
 Now, for all agents $\s_i$ such that $s_i \notin X$, these agents are matched to $\cc$.
 However, the corresponding program $p_i$ remains closed.
 Finally, every element-agent that is not matched to its top-choice programs has all such top-choice programs closed.
-Thus the matching is stable.
+Thus the matching is envy-free.

 We compute the cost of matching $M$ from the agent side.
 Each element-agent is matched to some program $\cc_i$ and costs $1$ each.
-At most $k$ set-agents matched to their corresponding set-program $\cc_i$ each costs $1$ and the $m-k$ set-agents are matched to program $\cc$ that incur the cost $0$ each.
+At most $k$ set-agents matched to their corresponding set-program $\cc_i$ each costs $1$ and at least $m-k$ set-agents are matched to program $\cc$ that incur the cost $0$ each.
 Hence the cost of the matching is at most $n+k$. \end{proof}